-a.
-Strengthens Public Safety
+1. Strengthens Public Safety

-- Ensures continued fire and emergency support for the Oswegatchie Elementary School and surrounding neighborhoods.

-- Provides a modern, safe, and secure facility for housing part of the Town's paid firefighter workforce. - Creates an ideal location for a future command center for Waterford's growing team of career firefighters.
+- A new OFS ensures continued fire and emergency support for the Oswegatchie Elementary School and surrounding neighborhoods. - It provides a modern, safe, and secure facility for housing part of the Town's paid firefighter workforce. - It creates an ideal location for a future operational/educational hub for Waterford's growing team of career firefighters.

-b.
-Supports the Town's Vision for a Combination Fire Department c.
-Enhances Recruitment and Retention d.
-Protects Waterford's Long-Term Financial Interests
+2. Supports the Town's Vision for a Combination Fire Department

-- Advances Waterford's transition toward a combination fire services model, blending career firefighters and volunteer support-consistent with national best practices and Waterford's evolving needs. - Positions the Town for a stronger, more resilient fire service well into the 21st century.
+- A new station advances Waterford's transition toward a combination fire services model, blending career firefighters and volunteer support-consistent with national best practices and Waterford's evolving needs. - It positions the Town for a stronger, more flexible fire service well into the 21st century.